 Conferences and webinars organised by the International Fertiliser Society

-Both conferences offer 11-12 extended presentations on topics that are both topical and of substance, by leading researchers and practitioners within the industry, most of which are accompanied by detailed written papers.
+This will offer c.20 extended presentations on topics that are both topical and of substance, by leading researchers and practitioners within the industry, most of which are accompanied by detailed written papers.
 Presentation length is typically twice that at some conferences, providing speakers ample opportunities to explore their subject in depth.
-For delegates from the UK, attendance at these conferences is worth ten BASIS FACTS CPD points.
+For delegates from the UK, attendance at this conferences will be worth 12 BASIS FACTS CPD points.

 Both Members and non-Members of the Society are welcome to attend our conferences.
 Members benefit from a substantial discount off the Registration fee.

-Our residential Agronomic Conference is held at Robinson College, Cambridge, UK, in the first half of December.
+Our residential Agronomic Conferences are held at Robinson College, Cambridge, UK, in the first half of December.
 In addition to the presentations, this event also offers a poster display, with a dedicated session for the consideration of these, along with the final of the annual Brian Chambers International Award for Early Career Researchers in Crop Nutrition.
-Many delegates consider the Conference to start on the prior evening, when an informal dinner and team quiz provide excellent opportunities for networking.

 12 – 13 May 2022

 Details of the what the 2022 Technical Conference would have involved are available to view.